Let’s Ocean Bomb Horsham and surrounding towns and villages!

 Learn about plastic pollution here.

-This ‘Community Eco Ocean Art’ project aims to provide inspiring educational displays throughout Horsham District with community messages about ways we can deplasticise our lives and the reasons we need to.
+This ‘Community Eco Ocean Art’ project aims to provide inspiring educational displays throughout Horsham and the surrounding towns and villages with community messages about ways we can deplasticise our lives and the reasons we need to.

 Your art will communicate the importance of waste reduction, recycling and reuse.
-We also want it to highlight the environmental services already offered in the town.
+We also want it to highlight the environmental services already offered in Horsham.

-- The water bottle refill service in many shops – look for this sign.
+- The water bottle refill service in many shops.

 - Personal and household cleaning product plastic bottle refill service offered once a month at the Horsham Repair Cafe.